Your calendar is not killing your meetings. It's killing your health.

 May 1st, 2026

 There's a pattern I've noticed in almost every founder, product manager, engineer or technical high performer I've talked to.
-It doesn't show up in OKRs, it doesn't get flagged in retros.
+It doesn't show in OKRs and it doesn't get flagged often.
 But it's quietly compounding, week after week.
 It goes like this: you block your calendar at 6 PM for a workout.
 You are committed.
 Today is the day.
 Then a customer escalation lands at 5:45.
 A standup runs long.
 A VP needs a quick sync that is never quick.
 By the time you surface, it's 7:30 PM and the window is gone.
 So you do what every rational human does: you cancel.

 There's a pattern I've noticed in almost every founder, product manager, engineer or technical high performer I've talked to.
-It doesn't show up in OKRs, it doesn't get flagged in retros.
+It doesn't show in OKRs and it doesn't get flagged often.
 But it's quietly compounding, week after week.
 It goes like this: you block your calendar at 6 PM for a workout.
 You are committed.
 Today is the day.
 Then a customer escalation lands at 5:45.
 A standup runs long.
 A VP needs a quick sync that is never quick.
 By the time you surface, it's 7:30 PM and the window is gone.
 So you do what every rational human does: you cancel.

 There's a pattern I've noticed in almost every founder, product manager, engineer or technical high performer I've talked to.
-It doesn't show up in OKRs, it doesn't get flagged in retros.
+It doesn't show in OKRs and it doesn't get flagged often.
 But it's quietly compounding, week after week.
 It goes like this: you block your calendar at 6 PM for a workout.
 You are committed.
 Today is the day.
 Then a customer escalation lands at 5:45.
 A standup runs long.
 A VP needs a quick sync that is never quick.
 By the time you surface, it's 7:30 PM and the window is gone.
 So you do what every rational human does: you cancel.

 There's a pattern I've noticed in almost every founder, product manager, engineer or technical high performer I've talked to.
-It doesn't show up in OKRs, it doesn't get flagged in retros.
+It doesn't show in OKRs and it doesn't get flagged often.
 But it's quietly compounding, week after week.
 It goes like this: you block your calendar at 6 PM for a workout.
 You are committed.
 Today is the day.
 Then a customer escalation lands at 5:45.
 A standup runs long.
 A VP needs a quick sync that is never quick.
 By the time you surface, it's 7:30 PM and the window is gone.
 So you do what every rational human does: you cancel.

 Photo by Yan Krukau on Unsplash.